VigilantV/data-visualizer/README.md

 It supports some specific formats of data like text, number, date, price, image, etc.\
 You can change the data to see your desirable content.

-date of completion: 10/28/2022 commands to use:
+Date of completion: 10/28/2022

+Commands to use:
 <pre> npm i
  npm start</pre>